lsst-ts/ts_wep_new/doc/index.rst

 Important Pipeline Tasks:

-* `EstimateZernikesScienceSensorTask` calculates the Zernike polynomials for LSSTFam or ComCam sensors when provided input exposures and source catalog.
+* `task.EstimateZernikesScienceSensorTask` calculates the Zernike polynomials for LSSTFam or ComCam sensors when provided input exposures and source catalog.
-* `EstimateZernikesCwfsTask` calculates the Zernike polynomials on corner wavefront sensors when provided input exposures and source catalog.
+* `task.EstimateZernikesCwfsTask` calculates the Zernike polynomials on corner wavefront sensors when provided input exposures and source catalog.
-* `CutOutDonutsScienceSensorTask` cuts out donuts stamps in image from LSSTFam or ComCam sensors when provided input exposures and source catalog.
+* `task.CutOutDonutsScienceSensorTask` cuts out donuts stamps in image from LSSTFam or ComCam sensors when provided input exposures and source catalog.
-* `CutOutDonutsCwfsTask` cuts out donuts stamps in image from LSSTCam corner wavefront sensors when provided input exposures and source catalog.
+* `task.CutOutDonutsCwfsTask` cuts out donuts stamps in image from LSSTCam corner wavefront sensors when provided input exposures and source catalog.
-* `CalcZernikesTask` calculates the Zernikes polynomials from donut stamps already stored in a butler repository.
+* `task.CalcZernikesTask` calculates the Zernikes polynomials from donut stamps already stored in a butler repository.

 Important enums: